Deer Hunting Season - So you've killed your deer - now what? Deer Bones, Meat, Recipe

 Deer Hunting Season and Skinning the Deer

-After skinning your deer take the hide the steak it out fur side down on the ground.
+After skinning your deer take the hide and stake it out fur side down on the ground.
 Your chickens will peck off every bit of blood, flesh, fat and even eat some of the hair.
 Very little will be left to burn in the stove.

 If you butcher bone in, as most of us do for flavor, you will want to pick these up after your dog enjoys them for a while.
-If you don't butcher bone in, or give then to a dog to enjoy first, just pile them up in your wood pile.
-Bone burns longer and hotter then wood.
-Save the bones for just before you got to bed.
-You won't have to get up in the middle of the night to stoke the fire, those bones will keep it going and you will have enough to get a good fire going again come morning.
+If you don't butcher bone in, or give them to a dog to enjoy first, just stash the deer bones up in your wood pile.
+Bone burns longer and hotter than wood.
+Save the bones for just before you go to bed.
+You won't have to get up in the middle of the night to stoke the fire, those bones will keep the fire going and you will have enough heat to get a good fire going again come morning.

-Deer and sheep bones are also wonderful tools.
+Deer bones are also wonderful tools.
 It’s expensive to buy a leather awl.
-I have never had a store bought awl.
+I have never had a store-bought awl.
 I have had my leatherwork in well-known magazines.
 Most of the tools I use for my leatherwork came from a deer or sheep.

 Another thing you can do before you start carving away at those bones, is scoop out all the marrow.
 The marrow is the most nutritious part of the animal, it contains salts and minerals not found in other parts.
 After scooping it out, you can save it for flavoring soups or stews, or even mixing it with some spices and egg for a type of pudding.